COVID-19 Vaccination Information for Kids and Teens

 How will this change socializing for my child?

-Teens and families alike can definitely have more peace of mind about the safety of resuming more typical activities, which will be wonderful for mental health.
-In group activities, teens should still continue to wear masks.
-In one-on-one activities where a teen and their friend are both fully vaccinated, they can feel comfortable removing their masks so long as no one in either household is high-risk and unvaccinated.
+Teens, children and families alike can definitely have more peace of mind about the safety of resuming more typical activities, which will be wonderful for mental health.
+In group activities, kids ages 12-15 and teens 16 and older should still continue to wear masks.
+In one-on-one activities where a child or teen and their friend are fully vaccinated, they can feel comfortable removing their masks so long as no one in either household is high-risk and unvaccinated.

-Should I be concerned about having my older vaccinated teen around their younger siblings who are not?
+Should I be concerned about having my older vaccinated teen or child around their younger siblings who are not?

 No. These children were already interacting with each other in the same household before one received the vaccine.
 The entire family can take comfort in knowing that one more person in household who has been vaccinated offers more protection for the whole family.